 The Misplaced Modifier

-Recognize a misplaced modifier when you see one.
+Recognize a misplaced modifier when you find one.

-Modifiers are words, phrases, or clauses that add description to sentences.
-Typically, you will find a modifier snuggled right next to—either in front of or behind—the word it logically describes.
 Take the simple, one-word adjective blue.
-If we add it to the sentence that follows, where should it go?
+If we add it to the sentence below, where should it go?

 Should we locate blue next to dealership?
 A blue downtown dealership?
 A blue Kara?
 A blue salesman?
+A blue comb-over?
 Of course not!
 Logic dictates that blue can describe only one word, truck, so we must place the modifier next to that word:

-Gazing out the window, Paul missed the homework assignment that Prof. Zuromski wrote on the board.
+Gazing out the window, Paul missed the homework assignment that Professor Zuromski wrote on the board.

-Sam gobbled the sandwich, which was soggy with tomato juice, as he rushed to class.
+Sam gobbled the sandwich, which was soggy with tomato slices, as he rushed to class.

-Which was soggy with tomato juice is an adjective clause describing sandwich, the noun before it.
+Which was soggy with tomato slices is an adjective clause describing sandwich, the noun before it.

 As the hurricane approached, we watched the tree branches waving in the strong breeze.